ozwaldorf/carburetor/docs/home.md

-Global variant to use (regular, warm, or cool)
+Global variant to use\.
+Values: regular, warm, cool